 What is PrEP?

-PrEP is a new HIV prevention method.
-It involves an HIV-negative individual taking anti-HIV drugs in an effort to reduce their risk of becoming infected with HIV.
+PrEP involves an HIV-negative individual taking anti-HIV drugs in an effort to reduce their risk of becoming infected with HIV.
 A person at risk of infection needs to take anti-HIV drugs on a regular basis—starting before being exposed to HIV and continuing afterwards.
-A person using PrEP needs to take the drugs exactly as directed.
+A person using PrEP needs to take the drugs as directed by their healthcare provider.
 They also need to commit to regular doctor’s appointments, so that any side effects can be monitored and they can be tested for HIV and other sexually transmitted infections (STIs).
-PrEP use also needs to be combined with ongoing adherence and risk-reduction counselling.
+PrEP use should also be combined with ongoing adherence and risk-reduction counselling.

 There are several types of PrEP being investigated.
 PrEP drugs may be available in a variety of formats, including pills (oral PrEP), a vaginal/rectal gel (topical PrEP), or injections.
 The drugs may need to be taken every day, or before and after sex, or intermittently (once or twice a week).

 Does PrEP work?